 - 1 large egg

 Candied Orange Peel

-Meanwhile, add 2 cups of sugar and 1 cup of water to a pot.
+- Meanwhile, in another pot, add 2 cups of sugar and 1 cup of water.
 Heat liquid over medium-high heat.
 Once the sugar melts, add the drained orange peels and gently boil for 30 minutes.
+Be careful that the heat isn't too high or the liquid will burn.
 Remove the peels and set them on a plate or some wax paper to cool completely.